 17. The commercials about my illness: are very misleading as to what migraine really is and how debilitating it can be.
 The one about chronic migraine, where the lady is laying on the couch and everything is happening around / without her, is a bit more realistic.

 18. Something I really miss doing since I was diagnosed is: This could be a very long list...
-I miss being able to actively participate in life.
+I miss being able to actively participate in life, though I'm doing the best I can (taking it one step at a time).

 20. A new hobby I have taken up since my diagnosis is: blogging